zhangbo-tj/trackball/README.md

 ## Overview

-trackball is a standalone C++ interactor for lightweight 3D programs.
+Trackball is a standalone C++ interactor for lightweight 3D programs.<br>
-A TrackbBall (aka ArcBall) orbits about an arbitrary world coordinate, although this implementation also allows first-person pitch and yaw if desired.
+A TrackBall (aka ArcBall) orbits about an arbitrary world coordinate, although this implementation also allows first-person pitch and yaw if desired.
 A right-hand ZYX system is used, but can be easily ported to a left-hand system.